srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/03-Deploy Azure Container Instances.md

 	![Screenshot of the overview pane for the newly created container in Azure portal, with the FQDN highlighted. ](../images/02-02.png)

-2. Copy the container's FQDN into the URL text box web browser and press **Enter**.
+2. Copy the container's FQDN into the new browser tab and press **Enter**.
 The Welcome page should display.

 	![Screenshot of the ACI welcome message shown in a web browser.](../images/0203.png)